 Orick is so small, it’s not even a one stoplight town.
 Truly a speck on the map that you’ll miss if you blink long enough.
 However, given its location halfway between Eureka and Crescent City, in the heart of Redwood National Park, there are a couple of restaurants and a motel here, catering mainly to park visitors.
-From the outside, the Palm Cafe is so divey looking, your first instinct is to keep on driving – and indeed, our first idea was to stop at the Mexican place across the road.
-But it was closed, so with no other option, we decided to give it a try.
+From the outside, the Palm Cafe is really divey looking.
+Your first instinct might be to keep on driving.
+But you really should stop here.

 Inside, the first thing you’ll notice is the eclectic collection of flags hanging from the ceiling.

 A bunch of state flags, with – a Swiss flag right in the middle.
 I asked the waitress/manager/owner what the flags were about.
 She said visitors like to bring them and hang them up.
 Guess it’s a kitsch-y tradition that’s built up over time.
 I’d made a passing mention of the Texas flag, at which point she mentioned she’s a Texas native, from Temple.
 Small world, and a detail that would become important later.
 Anyway, I figured burger and fries would be good at a place like this, so I chose that All-American road trip staple, the patty melt.